gold2781/Bellabeat-Fitness-Data-Analysis/README.md

 ### Results and Findings

-- Majority of users (83.28%) are using the FitBit app to track sedentary acativities and not using it for tracking their health habits.
+- Majority of users (83.28%) are using the Fitbit app to track sedentary activities and not using it for tracking their health habits.
-- Users prefer to track their activities during the end of the week day as compared to the beginning of the week- perhaps they're less busy during Thursdays and Friday and very busy as compared to Mondays and Tuesdays.
+- Users prefer to track their activities during the end of the week day as compared to the beginning of the week - perhaps they're less busy during Thursdays and Friday and very busy as compared to Mondays and Tuesdays.

 ### Recommendations

-- Educational healthy style campaign can pair with a point-reward incentive system.
-Users completing the whole week's exercise will receive Bellabeat points on products/memberships.
+- Introduce an educational healthy style campaign which will pair with a point-reward incentive system, where users completing the whole week's exercise will receive Bellabeat points on products/memberships to encourage them use the app through the whole week and not only during the end of the weekday.
 - On Mondays and Tuesdays, Bellabeat can also prompt notifications to encourage users to exercise.
-- Educational healthy style campaign encourages users to have short active exercises getting to the end of the weekday, and longer on Mondays and Tuesdays.